List of Hindu deities: Vishnu

 Balarama, the elder brother of Krishna, is sometimes featured as an avatar of Vishnu in the lists of the Puranas, replacing Buddha, though he is also widely considered in other traditions to be a form of Shesha, the serpent of Vishnu.

 Other significant forms of Vishnu include Prithu, Mohini, Dhanvantari, Kapila, Yajna, and a third of Dattatreya.

 Shiva

 Shiva is the god of destruction, and the third of the Trimurti.
 His consort, as well as his shakti (divine energy), is Parvati, the goddess of power.
 His abode is upon the mountain Kailasha.
 He is often represented with two sons, Kartikeya and Ganesha.
 His mount is the bull called Nandi.
 He is usually depicted with a third eye, a crescent upon his forehead, the Ganges flowing from his head, and a blue throat occasioned by consuming the kalakuta poison produced at the churning of the ocean.
 His adherents are called Shaivas, who regard him to be the supreme deity.
-Some of the epithets of the destroyer deity are: